ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

         pass # your code goes here

-Ansible 2.0 did not pass passwords to older plugins, so vaults were unavilable.
+Ansible 2.0 did not pass passwords to older plugins, so vaults were unavailable.
 Most of the work now  happens in the `get_vars` method which is called from the VariableManager when needed.

 .. code-block:: python